panoptes/panoptes.github.io/hardware/camera_box.md

 * Put a 7 mm drill bit in the cordless drill.
 Carefully drill out the central hole.
 Note, you need to place a strong force on the drill, hold it tightly and be careful as it may get stuck.
 If you have access to a drill press use it.
 * Slowly step up the drill bit size until the central hole is 15 mm in diameter.

 {% include picture.html src="camera_box/002.jpg" src2="camera_box/001.jpg" caption="Left: Dovetail railing before drilling.
 Right: Dovetail rail after being attached to the camera box.
-Notice the 15 mm central hole." %}
+Notice the drilled out 15 mm central hole." %}

 {% include question.html text="Do we still do the steps below?" %}